Chart Color Schemes

 Garran displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Dwelling structure in Garran, as evaluated at the latest Census held on 28 August 2016, comprised 61.0% houses and 39.0% other dwellings such as semi-detached, apartments, and 'other' dwellings.
-This is compared to Australian Capital Territory's figures of 58.4% houses and 41.7% other dwellings.
-The level of home ownership in Garran was recorded at 36.8%, with the rest being mortgaged (32.7%) or rented (30.5%).
-The median monthly mortgage repayment in the area was $2,600, higher than Australian Capital Territory's average of $2,167.
-Meanwhile, the median weekly rent figure was recorded at $550, compared to Australian Capital Territory's figure of $440.
-Nationally, Garran's mortgage repayments are significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.
+In Garran, as recorded at the latest Census, 61.0% of dwellings were houses with the remaining 39.0% comprising semi-detached homes, apartments, and other types.
+This differs slightly from the Australian Capital Territory's ratio of 58.4% houses to 41.7% other dwellings.
+Home ownership in Garran stood at 36.8%, higher than the ACT average.
+Mortgaged dwellings made up 32.7% and rented properties accounted for 30.5%.
+The median monthly mortgage repayment in Garran was $2,600, above the ACT average of $2,167.
+Weekly rent median was $550 compared to the ACT's $440.
+Nationally, Garran's mortgage repayments were significantly higher than the Australian average of $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing